puppetlabs/puppetlabs-apache/README.md

 Sets the path of the default [certificate revocation list][] (CRL) file to use.

-Although this default value results in a functioning Apache server, you **must** update this parameter with your CRL file's path before deploying this server in a production environment.
+Although this default value results in a functioning Apache server, you **must** update this parameter with the CRL file path before deploying this server in a production environment.
 You can use this parameter with or in place of the [`default_ssl_crl_path`][].

 Default: `undef`.